luisg-costa/REST-API-with-Flask/README.md

 With this REST API you can get, post, update and delete data.
 To make this actions, you need to register and login.
 After login, it gives you a token which you need to send in your request header to get/post data.

 ## Setup
-To run this game, you need to download and unzip the code.
+To run this Rest API, you need to download and unzip the code.
 If you don´t have python, you need to [install it first](https://www.python.org/downloads/).

-Run a terminal command in game folder and run the follow command:
+Open a terminal command in API folder and run the follow command:
 ```
 pip install -r requirements.txt
 ```

 After you run this command to install all dependencies, you should run the follow command:
 ```
-py app.py
+python app.py
 ```
+Now you have a local server running which allow you test the API.

 ## Usage

 After you start the API, i recommend you to test it first.

 To test this API, i recommend that you install [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/download).
-I personal use Insomnia but feel free to use whatever you want.
+I use Insomnia but feel free to use whatever you want.

 ### API Resources:
 ------